TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 <img src="images/p7.jpg" width="200" />
 </p>

-I intend to use this Pi DAC Box with a 500GB SSD or a 1 TB notebook drive to play music through my stereo amplifier and I must still configure VNC on the Pi and VNC Viewer on a PC, so that I can use the Pi headless from a Windows PC to play music.
-Because it has a smaller case, I am currently using an SSD in an M.2 to USB 3 converter.
+I intend to use this Pi DAC Box with a 500GB SSD to play music through a small ClassD stereo amplifier - [**at the very top of this picture**](images/alizee3.jpg).
+I used xrdp rather than VNC on the Pi and RDP on the windows PC, so that I can use the Pi headless from a PC to play music.
+Because it has a smaller case than an external SATS-USB drive, I prefer using an SSD in an M.2 to USB 3 converter.

 I recently upgraded the Pi in the DAC box to the Pi 4B and I decided it should now occupy a permanent place in my living room as an audio file player.
 I used Audacious as the Audio player on the Pi